P-Essonam/seo-platform/README.md

-# SEO Keywords Generator
+# The Complete Open-Source SEO Platform

-Open-source SEO platform for AI-powered keyword generation and analysis.
+Full-stack SEO toolkit with AI-powered insights, geo-targeting, and LLM optimization.
+Start with keyword generation — scale to complete SEO mastery.

 ## Features